-\Vincent W. Liu, LL.
-B., 1978, Faculty of Law, Fu-Jen Catholic University; LL.
-M., 1985, The London School of Economics and Political Science, University of London; admitted in Taiwan as an attorney-at-law, patent attorney & licensed conveyancer, as well as arbitrator (registered in panel), who helms Liu & Co. has been nominated and selected since December, 1999 as one of three leading international trade and maritime lawyers in Taiwan by Euromoney Legal Media Group in its "Guide to the World's Leading Shipping & Maritime Lawyers" and "Guide to the World's Leading International Trade and Shipping Lawyers".
+Vincent W. Liu, LL.B., 1978, Faculty of Law, Fu-Jen Catholic University; LL.M., 1985, The London School of Economics and Political Science, University of London; admitted in Taiwan as an attorney-at-law, patent attorney & licensed conveyancer, as well as arbitrator (registered in panel).
+Mr. Liu helms Liu & Co. and has been nominated and selected since December, 1999 as one of three leading international trade and maritime lawyers in Taiwan by Euromoney Legal Media Group and published annually in its "Guide to the World's Leading Shipping & Maritime Lawyers" and "Guide to the World's Leading International Trade and Shipping Lawyers".